flyoob/NanoVNA-F/README.md

 ### 项目描述 / Project Description
 NanoVNA-F is a product made by BH5HNU based on the Open Source Project of NanoVNA(https://ttrf.tk/kit/nanovna/).
-Thanks to [hugen](https://github.com/hugen79/NanoVNA-H)'s creative idea of use the harmonic of Si5351, We build NanoVNA-F and `expand the measure frequency up to 1GHz`, which S11 still have 40dB dynamic range At 1GHz.
+Thanks to [hugen](https://github.com/hugen79/NanoVNA-H)'s creative idea to use harmonics output by Si5351, we designed NanoVNA-F to **expand the measurement range to 1GHz**, where S11 still has 40dB dynamic range at 1GHz.
 ![1](https://s1.imgsha.com/2019/12/04/VNA-F-ALI.png)

 更多性能和指标测试信息，请访问：[TaoBao](https://hamelec.taobao.com)
-For more infomation about performance parameter & details, please visit:[NanoVNA-F product page](https://www.aliexpress.com/item/4000402236126.html)
+For more infomation about performance parameters & details, please visit:[NanoVNA-F product page](https://www.aliexpress.com/item/4000402236126.html)

 ### About NanoVNA-F machines Vendors and bad clones
 Hello everyone, it is necessary to state that at present we only produce -F machines with metal case.